yokoffing/ChatGPT-Prompts/README.md

 > * Give me a fictional transcript where I pitch the CEO of a `family-run Italian espresso` company the idea for a new kind of `espresso machine` using `laser heaters`.

+## Meal Planner
+> * Create a healthy 7 day meal plan.
+My budget is `$100` per week.
+Each day should be a maximum of `1500` calories and maxmimum `60` carbs.
+You MUST follow the calorie and carb limitations.
+List the calories and carbs next to each dish.

+Tailor the plan to your liking by removing dishes you don't like and being more specific.

+> * I do not like `avocado, yogurt, mushrooms, cherry tomatoes, cucumber.`

+Shopping list
+> * Make a list of all the ingredients I will need for this meal plan.
+Keep the cost under $100.

+Organize it
+> * Organize this list by shopping aisle.

+When you're ready to cook something, just ask the chatbot for the recipe.

 ---

 # ChatGPT Prompts